 The City of Salem has prepared and enacted Commercial Design Guidelines to encourage the highest quality design in its commercial areas.
 These guidelines apply to the Bridge Street commercial area through an Entrance Corridor Overlay District, which extends through the entire length of Bridge Street.
-The guidelines are focused on signage, parking lots, fences and new nonresidential construction over 2,000 sf.
-These guidelines are used by the Department of Planning and Community Development (DPCD), the Building Department, and the Planning Board during the project review and approval process.
+The guidelines are intended to assist and guide design review in the entrance corridors, which includes Route 1A/Bridge Street.
+These guidelines are used by the Department of Planning and Community Development (DPCD) and the Planning Board during the project review and approval process.

 An overview of the guidelines indicates a strong focus on traditional urban design qualities and architectural features characteristic of a historic center such as Downtown Salem.
 A similar focus is used in regard to the use of materials, signage and lighting.
 While this approach has proven to be very appropriate and successful in the downtown, it raises questions regarding its applicability to Bridge Street and, in particular to the envisioned restaurant "cluster" north of Pierce Avenue.
 This area is zoned as a Business Highway (B2) district, and includes businesses located on the waterfront.
 Some of the guidelines, such as the placement of buildings close to the street and the traditional design character of downtown storefronts may need to be qualified when they are applied to these buildings (e.g. the restaurants located along the waterfront would benefit from expanding toward the water and the harbor views, not toward the street).
 Also, some of the guideline provisions concerning high quality materials and finishes could result in costs higher than what might be reasonably affordable to some of the smaller property owners, even with the assistance of the City of Salem Storefront Improvement Program, which offers matching funding grants up to \$5,000 to eligible projects for storefront and signage improvements.

-A review of the applicability of the Commercial Design Guidelines to Bridge Street business is recommended, working together with the existing businesses in order to determine which guidelines are appropriate to the local business character and which may need to be reconsidered.
+A review of the applicability of the Commercial Design Guidelines to Bridge Street businesses is recommended, working together with the existing businesses in order to determine which guidelines are appropriate to the local business character and which might need to be qualified.
 The following suggestions could inform the courses of action to be chosen by the City, depending on the results of the review:

-- Waiving some of the guideline requirements for the Bridge Street neighborhood businesses (to ease cost of improvements). - Writing alternative design guidelines that would specifically address the particular location and design character of the waterfront parcels.
+- Allow a certain degree of flexibility in the application and interpretation of the Commercial Design Guidelines to the Bridge Street Entrance Corridor, in order to promote redevelopment that is beneficial, especially where there are unusual constraints (e.g. waterfront sites). - Writing alternative design guidelines that would specifically address the particular location and design character of the waterfront parcels.

-Neighborhood Preservation District
+Neighborhood Preservation Districts